7 Simple Ways to Celebrate Pentecost

 Alternative to cake: Make a “Fruit Salad of the Holy Spirit” (with 12 different fruits)

-The first ever novena began the day Jesus ascended to Heaven and ended on Pentecost with the fulfillment of the Holy Spirit descending on Mary and the Apostles.
-Now, that’s one powerful novena.
+The first ever novena began the day Jesus ascended to Heaven and ended on Pentecost, with the fulfillment of the Holy Spirit descending on Mary and the Apostles.
+Talk about one powerful Novena!

 The novena in honor of the Holy Spirit is the only novena officially prescribed by the Church and was first made at the direction of Jesus himself.